 Isn’t house building quite a simple process, so that it shouldn’t need construction lawyers?

-It’s certainly true that building a house is normally much less complicated than a major commercial development or infrastructure project.
+It’s certainly true that building a house is a more finely honed process than many other construction projects.
+You may be surprised though how often we do get involved.
+There are often issues with contractors as to entitlement to payment, defective works, termination of contracts and the like.
 We don’t typically get involved in the contracts for individual houses – and house buyers will usually get an NHBC certificate, or similar.
-You may be surprised though how often we do get involved.

 Can you give us some examples?